grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/mediaplayerobjects-working-with/r-psdk-browser-tvsdk-2.4-mediaplayer-methods-for-accessing-mediaresource.md

 ---
 description: The methods in the MediaPlayerItem class allow you to obtain information about the content stream that is represented by a loaded MediaResource.
-seo-description: The methods in the MediaPlayerItem class allow you to obtain information about the content stream that is represented by a loaded MediaResource.
-seo-title: MediaPlayer attributes to access MediaResource information
 title: MediaPlayer attributes to access MediaResource information
-uuid: d26f39d6-0a6b-4072-b99a-8767a511a846
 ---

 # MediaPlayer attributes to access MediaResource information{#mediaplayer-attributes-to-access-mediaresource-information}